jmnarloch/zuul-trie-matcher-spring-cloud-starter/README.md

 }
 ```

+Except to that everything is generally the same as when used with standard Zuul proxy.

 ## Implementation details

 The Trie is a R way tree that is designed for efficient string searches, perfectly fitting for use cases like Zuul